-Black Rose Tattoos – Black rose tattoos represent love and loss of love, or even a memorial.
-A tattoo idea here is a long thorny black vine running in a jagged horizontal line with three black roses.
-Two of the roses turned up and one in its final stages of life drooping down.
+Black rose tattoos represent love and loss of love or even a memorial.
 The detail work on these black rose tattoos will have to be fine and sharp with great shading details to bring it to life.

-Placement and sizing of rose tattoos.
-Most rose tattoos in a large size will look great on the back, chest, waist or leg.
-Medium size tattoos look great on the upper arm, forearm, wrist, hand, chest, stomach, waist, and ankle.
-Small sizes work well behind the ear, shoulder, finger, waist, ankle and foot.
+Where you place your tattoo depends on the size and the design of the tattoo.
+Large tattoos will look great on the back, chest, waist, or leg.
+Medium-sized tattoos look great on the upper arm, forearm, wrist, hand, chest, stomach, waist, and ankle.
+Small sizes work well behind the ear, shoulder, finger, wrist, ankle, and foot.